-Plants are shipped bare-root, wrapped in damp sphagnum moss.
-Photographs are representative of species, and not the specific plant shipped.
-On small plants juvenile pitchers may or may not show fangs.
+Unless size specifies "potted", plants are shipped bare-root, wrapped in damp sphagnum moss.
+Photographs are representative of species, and not the specific Nepenthes bicalcarata for sale.
+On small plants, juvenile pitchers may or may not show fangs.

 Light: Medium Bright indirect indoors, filtered to partial sun outdoors.